 With Bishan-Ang Mo Kio Park next door, the campus will be the foundation of our vision — the holistic development of every Eunoian to become a Youth with Purpose, Thinker with Heart, Leader with Courage.
 The abundance of nature is a reminder of Eunoians’ larger responsibility as individuals and leaders, and would greatly enhance the college’s Environmental Literacy Programme, Physical Education and Co-Curricular Activities programme.

 Service to the community forms an important part of the Eunoia identity.
-Our students will enjoy many opportunities to connect with the residents of Bishan and Ang Mo Kio through community mapping and service learning programmes.
-The proximity of Bishan North Community Centre to the college will allow the college to weave community service seamlessly into our curriculum, as our Eunoians make a positive impact on the community.
+Our students will enjoy many opportunities to connect with the residents of Bishan and Ang Mo Kio through community mapping and service-learning programmes.
+The proximity of Marymount Community Club to the college will allow the college to weave community service seamlessly into our curriculum, as our Eunoians make a positive impact on the community.

 DIRECTIONS BY MRT